logo

 In order to sign and validate the initrd image, you will first need to set up and install your own secure boot signing key.
 To ease setup and use, we use sbctl.
 First install required packages (if you don’t want to install asciidoc and go on your system, you can use toolbox)

-sudo dnf install asciidoc golang
+sudo dnf install asciidoc golang systemd-boot-unsigned

 Download the sbctl release file, unpack and install (change version as needed)